swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 }
 ```

+> ***Note**: Semantic-level switching (i.e. matching grapheme clusters with
+canonical equivalence vs Unicode scalars) is out-of-scope for this pitch, but
+handling that will likely introduce constraints on `Captures`.
+We use an
+unconstrained generic parameter in this pitch for brevity and simplicity.
+The
+`Substring`s we use for illustration throughout this pitch are created
+on-the-fly; the actual memory representation uses `Range<String.Index>`.
+In this
+sense, the `Captures` generic type is just an encoding of the arity and kind of captured content.*

 ### `firstMatch` method

-The `firstMatch` method returns a `Substring` of the first match of the provided regex in the string, or `nil` if there are no matches.
-If the provided regex contains captures, the result is a tuple of the match and the flattened capture type (described more below).
+The `firstMatch` method returns a `Substring` of the first match of the provided
+regex in the string, or `nil` if there are no matches.
+If the provided regex
+contains captures, the result is a tuple of the match and the flattened capture
+type (described more below).

 ```swift
 extension String {